How to Access Files on a RAID Disk When NAS Uniview VX3024-V2 is Not Operational: Practical Steps

 By following these recommended practices, you can minimize the risk of potential data loss on NAS Uniview VX3024-V2 devices and ensure the availability of backed-up data when needed.

-Although NAS VX3024-V2 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS VX3024-V2 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view